showing the origins of Biblical (and other) words in Hebrew (OT) and Greek (NT) and the way the meanings have changed through time

 And thus since 1701, all British monarchs have been required to be in communion with the Church of England (and not with the Church of Rome).
 However, Prince Charles, who has made comments about being "Defender of faiths" rather than "faith" has seen a new change in 2015, in which spouses of Roman Catholics are now eligible to become monarch.

-Willing 2 Peter 3:9 God is not slow concerning his promise but long suffering toward us, not wanting (advising, disposed) that any should perish, but that all should reach repentance ("change of nous").
-Contrast that Greek word for "Wanting and advising" (Boule) with "Delighting and choosing" (Thelo).
+230. Willingness — 2 Peter 3:9 God is not slow concerning his promise but long suffering toward us, not willing that any should perish, but that all should reach repentance ("change of nous").
+Contrast that more objective Greek word Boule in Latin "velle") with the more subjective Thelo "Choice, Juice, Justice".

 To do this